anytizer/sargam-blog.lmms/README.md

 The random number generated between -3 and +3 is a swinging index.
 It's purpose is to help us pick a note from the array of notes.
 Notes are aligned circulalry in the array. `S*` and next +1 note should have been: `R*`.
-But since I have not implemented the descending notes and there is no new jump into higher octave (taar saptak), it is underterministic.
+But since I have not implemented the descending notes and there is no new jump into higher octave ([taar saptak](https://en.wikipedia.org/wiki/Tar_Saptak)), it is underterministic.
 Sometimes, notes stay static at `S*` for few times, yielding notes like: `S* S*,S* S* -` in the peaks.
-Same thing happens at the valleys of the notes: `S` repeats in bottom instead of going into lower octave (mandhra saptak).
+Same thing happens at the valleys of the notes: `S` repeats in bottom instead of going into lower octave ([mandhra saptak](#)).

+## Will the sound be useful?

+I am just looking for some ambience in the final output.
+But, you can regenerate your own varieties and use then in different ways.

+It should ideally support other raags as well.

+Plese let me know your interests in the un-sanitized source codes I have now.

 ## What did I achieve?